lowkeyluke/Poker/README.md

 # PokerAI
-AI that learns each game it plays
+AI that learns how to win at Texas Hold 'Em